 Additionally, the “accept” option permit to keep those ill formatted lines with the bad field, and all succeeding fields of the record, nullified.
 If “accept” is specified without “maxerr”, all ill formatted lines will be accepted.

-Note: This error processing also applies to CSV tables.

 Fields containing a formatted Date

 A special case is one of columns containing a formatted date.
 In this case, two formats must be specified: